Mohammed al-Jassem

 Mohammed al-Jassem (محمد الجاسم, born in 1987, Jousa, Hama Governorate), also known by his nom de guerre Abu Amsha (أبو عمشة) is a Syrian Army general commanding the 62nd Division.
 He had previously served as the leader of the Sultan Suleiman Shah Division, a faction within the Turkish-supported group known as the Syrian National Army.

 Abu Amsha gained prominence during the Syrian civil war after joining several opposition military groups.
-He also became well-known in March 2025, after participating in the 2025 massacres of Syrian Alawites, in which he participated as the commander of the Hama division within the newly re-formed Syrian Army under the command of Murhaf Abu Qasra.
+He also became well known in March 2025, after participating in the 2025 massacres of Syrian Alawites, in which he participated as the commander of the Hama division within the newly re-formed Syrian Army under the command of Murhaf Abu Qasra.

 Military career

 Before the outbreak of the Syrian civil war, al-Jassem worked as a tractor and harvester driver in the Syrian countryside.
 With the onset of the conflict in 2011, he joined an armed opposition group known as "Khat Al-Nar" (Fire Line), which later merged with the "Martyrs of Hiyalin Battalion".
 On 19 November 2012, he co-founded the "Fire Line Brigade" in northern Hama Governorate.

 He joined the Syrian Revolutionaries Front (SRF) in 2013.
 Following clashes between it and Jabhat al-Nusra, (which resulted in the dissolution of the SRF), al-Jassem relocated to northern Aleppo Governorate and joined the Levant Front.
-Later, he became a unit commander in the Sultan Murad Division during Operation Olive Branch in Afrin in 2018 where his unit became infamous for committing atrocities against the local Kurds.
+Later, he became a unit commander in the Sultan Murad Division during Operation Olive Branch in Afrin in 2018 where his unit allegadly became infamous for committing atrocities against the local Kurds.
 Afterward, he established the Sultan Suleiman Shah Division, which became part of the Turkish-backed Syrian National Army.

 After the fall of the Assad regime, military opposition factions began to merge within the Syrian Army under the Ministry of Defense of the new administration.
 Al-Jassem was subsequently promoted to the rank of brigadier general and was appointed commander of the 25th Division, with Enab Baladi calling it the Hama Brigade.
 Although later reports stated he led the 62nd Division.